Emerie111/uniswap_push_frontend/README.md

 Step 5: **After subscribing to the channel users can view the notifications from the subscribed channel in the inbox tab.**

 <img src="assets/page5.png" width="1500" height="500">

+**Users can also install the Push Protocol extension on Chrome and receive notifications from there**

 These are the steps required for a frontend user to receive notifications in a DApp.